rayangdn/thymio-epfl/report.md

 To represent the measurement error on $$(x,y,\theta)$$.
 For this task, we collect a sample of 500 camera photographs of a given map configuration, obstacle selection and robot position.
 Using our Vision module to obtain the Thymio position and orientation from such a frame, we then compute the Camera Measurement Covariance on $$(x,y,\theta)$$.

 ##### Odometry Noise Covariance Test
 The odometry measurement noise on the linear velocity $$v$$  is established by performing 5 trials at 6 selected target values of the speed.
-The targed_speeds are communicated to the Thymio as a control input set_motor_speed(target_v, target_v), having the left and right velocity equal to the target velocity.
-Finally, we collect the Thymio's odometry values with: left, right = get_motor_speed().
-We therefore obtain the error distribution at different target speeds.
+The targed_speeds are communicated to the Thymio as a control input `set_motor_speed(target_v, target_v)`, having the left and right velocity equal to the target velocity.
+Finally, we collect the Thymio's odometry values with: `get_motor_speed()`.
+We therefore obtain the error distribution on $$v$$ at different target speeds.
 A similar approach is followed to compute the measurement noise on the angular velocity $$\omega$$.
 This also forms part of the odometry measurement error.

 **Measurement Noise (R)**: Adapts based on camera visibility: